zhanghaotian1018/MouldCTSegNet/README.md

 ### Using Docker to Build Environment

-**​​Note​​**: Docker environment is mainly suitable for training and prediction tasks.
+**Note**: Docker environment is mainly suitable for training and prediction tasks.
 For 3D reconstruction with VTK visualization, we recommend using the Conda environment due to better GUI support.
 1. Build the Docker image:
 ```
 docker build -t mouldctsegnet:latest .